KTH/devops-course/contributions/demo/damne-fwallb/Readme.md

-# How to get coverage reports for a repo on GitHub
+# How to get coverage reports for a GitHub repo

 ### Contributors: